 Brightly colored flowers resemble small, spurred snapdragons (Antirrhinum majus).
 Easy to grow; thrive in light or sandy soil.
 Look best when planted in masses, as individual plants are rather wispy.
 Toadflaxes are not usually browsed by deer.

-- Clusters of - to 1-in. flowers appear in spring and summer, come in blue with yellow throat, magenta, pink, yellow, and white.
+- Clusters of - to 1 inches flowers appear in spring and summer, come in blue with yellow throat, magenta, pink, yellow, and white.

 Seed baby snapdragon in quantity for a show.
 It performs best during cool weather.
 Where winters are cold, sow in early spring after danger of frost is past, then again in late summer; in mild-winter areas, sow in late summer for fall bloom, then again in autumn for winter flowers.

-L. reticulata.
-Annual.
-From Portugal and North Africa.
-To 24 ft. tall, 10 in. wide, with very narrow, bluish green leaves and showers of small purple-and-orange flowers in late spring and summer.
+- To 24 feet tall, 10 inches wide, with very narrow, bluish green leaves and showers of small purple-and-orange flowers in late spring and summer.

 - Invasive, weedy plant; unleash it in a cottage garden, where you are more likely to appreciate its propensity to spread by rhizomes and self-sow.